Vitaee/LetPythonChangeYourBackground/README.md

 # Let Python Change Your Background
-with subprocess(Popen) and random module we can change our desktop background randomly!
+with subprocess(Popen) and random modules we can change our desktop background randomly!